Nasiasene/Nasiasene/README.md

 # Hey, I'm Davi Nasiasene Amorim! 😃

-I'm a Computer Science student at [Federal University of Paraíba (UFPB)](https://www.ufpb.br/). cCurrently deepening my knowledge in the area of ​​software development and data science.
+I'm a Computer Science student at [Federal University of Paraíba (UFPB)](https://www.ufpb.br/).
+Currently deepening my knowledge in the area of ​​software development and data science.

 ## 🌐 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/tiagotrindade03/)